apache/servicecomb-service-center/scctl/pkg/plugin/README.md

 scctl
 ========

-`scctl` is a command line client for ServiceCenter.
+`scctl` is a command line client for service center.

 ## Global options